 The following websites offer information on grants and funding to assist tourism developments at a State and Commonwealth level.

 Due to change in federal government policy priorities for the tourism industry, funds allocated to TIRF grants will be used to implement a demand-driver infrastructure program.
-Further information on the program will be available on 1 July 2014.
+Further information on the program will be available October 2014.

 For more information see TIRF grants